ubin/go-telemetry/README.md

 # Go Telemetry

-Simple module to initialize OpenTelemetry (OTEL) exporters.
-Supports Sentry.

-Simple module provides a flexible and reusable way to initialize OpenTelemetry tracing with various exporters including Sentry.
+Simple module provides to initialize OpenTelemetry tracing with various collectors including Sentry.
-It also provides an slog handler to add span context to logs.
+It also provides an slog handler to add tracing span context to logs.

 ## Installation